srivats0603/Algos_Practice/README.md

 "contains_duplicate.py" - fast algorithm to check if a list of integers contains any duplicates.

+"contains_nearby_duplicate.py" - fast algorithm to check if a list of integers contains any duplicates within a distance k.

 "count_n_say.py" - Generate nth term of Count and Say sequence using iterative method.

 "fibonacci.py" - Generate fibonacci nth term using simple recursion.